cssu/cssu.ca/content/ba2250-volunteering/index.md

 ## Room Access

-Since June 2021 and as of May 2022, the following access rules are in effective.
+As of January 2024, the following is in effect.

-- The three senior officers of the Executive Council (President, Vice-President, Treasurer) shall have weekday access (8am-9pm on Mondays-Fridays) to the lounge (BA2250) and storage room (BA2285).
+- Members of the Executive Council shall have access to the lounge (BA2250) and storage room (BA2285).
-- All other volunteers, including the junior officers of the Executive Council, will shall have access to the lounge for the duration of their volunteering shifts.
+- All other volunteers, will have 8AM-9PM access on weekdays.
 - Because room access is granted strictly on the hours, aim to arrive on-time (not UofT time/10min into the hour) so that we can keep the lounge open continuously.
 If the next volunteer does not arrive on-time and you need to leave (without leaving another volunteer in charge), please clear and lock the room.

 ## Snack Store